nkklobodu/iot-water-monitoring-and-conservation/README.md

 ## Additional Information
   * The code creates a WiFi access point called "Water" with password "12345678".
 Connect to this access point to access the web server and download the data stored on the SD card.
 This can be changed by replacing your SSID and PASSWORD in `WiFi.softAP("SSID", "PASSWORD");` in the `void setup ()` function.
   * The code uses the `ESP32WebServer` library to create a simple web server for displaying the contents of the SD card.
-Use a web browser to navigate to the server by entering `http://mcserver.local` into the address bar.
+Use a web browser to navigate to [http://mcserver.local](http://mcserver.local/) to access the web interface.
-  * The code uses the `RTClib` library to handle real-time clock functionality and add timestamps to the data.
-Make sure to set the correct time on the RTC module before running the code.
-An extra Arduino code has been supplied together with instructions on how to set RTC module time.
   * The code logs data to the SD card at a predetermined interval of 10 seconds.
 The data is stored in two separate files, one for turbidity data and one for flow data.
+  * The data log files are named "/DATA/QUALITY.CSV" and "/DATA/USAGE.CSV" for the turbidity and consumption data, respectively.
+  * The downloaded data is in CSV format which can be analyzed in a spreadsheet application like Microsoft Excel.
   * The code is currently set up to use the DOIT ESP32 DevKit V1 board, but it should work with other compatible boards as well.
 Some minor modifications may be necessary for different hardware configurations.

+## Future Plans and Road Map
+  - [ ] Add support for additional sensors
+  - [ ] Implement automatic notifications
+  - [ ] Integrate the system with a cloud platform
+  - [ ] Optimize the code
+  - [ ] Add a user interface